 “No one remembers the second man on the moon,” goes the marketing adage.
 “Or second to market.”
 Fans of Buzz Aldrin may disagree, but the fact remains that Neil Armstrong is the name that first comes to mind when thinking about the conquest of the moon.

 Being first to market is a much-hyped strategic advantage.
 Indeed, there are several cases of first-mover advantage holders who created a new market space with a new product or service and continued to dominate that segment.
 Think Ford in automobiles, Gillette in shaving, Coca-Cola in soft drinks, Sony in cassette-tape and CD music players, Intel in microprocessors, and Xerox in photocopying.
 However, first movers bear the burden of market development that followers can exploit.
-In addition, there is no guarantee that a market exists for their products or services.
+In addition, there is no guarantee that markets exist for their products or services.
 Consider Segway, once heralded as the next big thing after the automobile for transportation, or Webvan, which promised to revolutionize the grocery delivery system.

 Model T as first-mover advantage